Gyuri1/SMA_message_tracking/README.md

 # SMA_message_tracking

-This Python script demonstrates how to leverage the Message Tracking API capabilities of Cisco's Security Management Appliance (SMA).
+This Python script demonstrates how to leverage the Message Tracking API capabilities of Cisco Security Management Appliance (SMA).

 # How to install: